 The increasing diversity of materials available for use in fire protection systems (FPS) as well as the ever changing chemicals and combination of chemicals being introduced into the public water supplies that are supplying these systems has contributed to an increasing exposure to corrosion in FPS.
-As corrosion can be found in many different forms throughout the diverse types of sprinkler systems that are commonly installed today, it can be difficult to defend against corrosion and can have a detrimental effect on the overall adequacy of a system’s original design performance objective.
+As corrosion can be found in many different forms throughout the diverse types of sprinkler systems that are commonly installed today, it can be difficult to defend against corrosion.
+Because it can have a detrimental effect on the overall adequacy of a system’s original design performance objective, corrosion detection and mitigation is essential.

 There are two main types of corrosion that occur in FPS, generalized corrosion (rust) and microbiologically influenced corrosion (MIC).
 Generalized corrosion requires the presence of water, iron, and oxygen to create an atmosphere of corrosion.
 Microbiologically influenced corrosion is a type of corrosion that is promulgated by the presence of one of three types of bacteria; acid producing bacteria, sulfur reducing bacteria, or iron related bacteria; that are active within a piping system.
 Corrosion occurs in all types of systems constructed of just about any type of currently listed material for FPS.
 In wet systems the presence of air pockets will contribute to corrosion and conversely in dry and pre-action systems the presence of residual moisture will contribute to corrosion.
 Corrosion can also be the function of bacteria or other organisms introduced to an FPS from the public water system creating an active growth or occlusion within the system.